tinywasm/client/docs/issues/refactor_wasm_exec.js.md

 **All decisions finalized, all questions resolved.
 Implementation can proceed immediately with:**

-1. Remove function pointer fields from `TinyWasm` struct
+1. Remove function pointer fields from `WasmClient` struct
 2. Add initialization-time detection using existing logic
 3. Simplify `NewFileEvent()` to Go-only compilation
 4. Update `Change.go` for file management